Edward L. Shaughnessy, Ph.D.

 Biography

 Most of my career has been devoted to the cultural and literary history of China’s Zhou dynasty (c.
-1045-249 B.C.), the period that has served all subsequent Chinese intellectuals as the Golden Age of Chinese civilization; after all, it is not only the period founded by the sage kings Wen (d.
-1050 B.C.) and Wu (r.
-1045-1043 B.C.), but also that during which Confucius (551-479 B.C.) lived.
-Much of my work has focused on archaeologically recovered textual materials from this period, from inscriptions on ritual bronze vessels cast during the first centuries of the first millennium B.C. through manuscripts written on bamboo and silk during the last centuries of the millennium.
+1045-249 BCE), the period that has served all subsequent Chinese intellectuals as the Golden Age of Chinese civilization; after all, it is not only the period founded by the sage kings Wen (d.
+1050 BCE) and Wu (r.
+1045-1043 BCE), but also that during which Confucius (551-479 BCE) lived.
+Much of my work has focused on archaeologically recovered textual materials from this period, from inscriptions on ritual bronze vessels cast during the first centuries of the first millennium BCE through manuscripts written on bamboo and silk during the last centuries of the millennium.
 These manuscripts, which have been unearthed in breathtaking profusion during the last two or three decades, have come to absorb more and more of my attention.
 At the same time, I remain fascinated with the received literary tradition of the period, especially the three classics: Zhou Yi or Zhou Changes (Better known in the West as the I Ching or Classic of Changes), Shang shu or Exalted Scriptures (also known as the Shu jing or Classic of History) and Shi jing or Classic of Poetry.
 Indeed, I find it most rewarding when it proves possible to use these archaeological materials to explicate the classics, and vice versa.
+My final study of the Zhou Yi was published in 2022: The Origin and Early Development of the Zhou Changes (Leiden: Brill), with a Chinese translation published the following year: Zhou Yi de qiyuan yu zaoqi yanbian 周易的起源與早起演變 (Shanghai: Shanghai Guji), and my translation of the Shi jing will be published in 2025: The Classic of Poetry: Ancient China’s Songbook (Hong Kong: CUHK Press).

 An important aspect of my scholarly work has been my attempt to bridge western and Chinese traditions of scholarship.
 To this end, I have written most of my technical scholarship in Chinese, having published seven volumes of essays in Chinese, as well as three other books devoted to specialized topics.
-For instance, in 2018, I published a 650-page book entitled Xiguan Han ji: Xifang Hanxue chutu wenxian yanjiu gaiyao 西觀漢記:西方漢學出土文獻研究概要 (Chinese annals in the Western observatory: An overview of Western Sinologists’ studies of Chinese excavated documents), which—as the title suggests—provides an overview of western studies of Chinese paleography, including especially scholarship devoted to oracle-bone and bronze inscriptions as well as that on manuscripts written on bamboo and silk.
-Ironically enough, after publishing this book in Chinese, I was persuaded to produce an English translation of it, which will be published in the autumn of 2019.
-I also serve as co-editor, together with colleagues at Wuhan University in China, of a journal entitled Bamboo and Silk, which publishes primarily English-language translations of articles originally published in Chinese.
+For instance, in 2018, I published a 650-page book entitled Xiguan Han ji: Xifang Hanxue chutu wenxian yanjiu gaiyao 西觀漢記:西方漢學出土文獻研究概要 (Chinese annals in the Western observatory: An overview of Western Sinologists’ studies of Chinese excavated documents; Shanghai: Shanghai Guji), which—as the title suggests—provides an overview of western studies of Chinese paleography, including especially scholarship devoted to oracle-bone and bronze inscriptions as well as that on manuscripts written on bamboo and silk.
+Ironically enough, after publishing this book in Chinese, I was persuaded to produce an English translation of it, which was published in 2019 (Berlin: de Gruyter).

 Videos of various public lectures are available.
 For instance, in June, 2013, I gave a series of lectures at the College de France entitled “Unearthing the Chinese Classics” (Zhou Yi, Shang shu, Shi jing, Laozi), which are available on their website.